matthi99/EcorC/README.md

 # Usage

 ## Preprocessing
-1. Download the [EMIDEC Dataset](https://emidec.com/dataset#download).
-Make shure to download both train and test datasets and save them in a folder called `DATA/`
+1. Download the [EMIDEC Dataset](https://emidec.com/dataset#download) and/or the [MyoPS Dataset](https://mega.nz/folder/BRdnDISQ#FnCg9ykPlTWYe5hrRZxi-w).
+If you downloaded both datasets the folder structure in your `DATA_FOLDER` should look like this
 ```
-DATA/
+DATA_FOLDER/
 ├── emidec-dataset-1.0.1
 ├── emidec-segmentation-testset-1.0.0
+├── MyoPS 2020 Dataset
 ```
-Note that for training the testset folder is optional and does not have to be present.
+Note that for training the emidec-segmentation-testset folder is optional and does not have to be present.

 2. Prepare the downloaded dataset for training.
 For this run the following command in your console
 ```
-python preprocessing.py
+python preprocessing.py DATASET_NAME PATH_TO_DATA_FOLDER
 ```
+- `DATASET_NAME` specifies which datset should be preprocessed.
+Possible arguments are `EMIDEC` or `MyoPS`.

 ## Training